Training Outcomes Within Your Budget!

 Steps of the Data Analytics process

-a) Data collection: The first step in Data Analytics involves gathering data from various sources.
-This data can be structured (e.g., databases, spreadsheets) or unstructured (e.g., text, images, audio), and it may originate from internal systems, customer interactions, social media, or external databases.
+a) Data Collection: The initial step in Data Analytics involves gathering data from various sources.
+This data can be structured (e.g., databases, spreadsheets) or unstructured (e.g., text, images, audio) and may originate from internal systems, customer interactions, social media, or external databases.

-b) Data cleaning and preprocessing: Raw data often contains errors, missing values, and inconsistencies.
-Analysts clean and preprocess the data, removing irrelevant information, handling missing values, and standardising the format to ensure accuracy and consistency.
+b) Data Cleaning and Preprocessing: Raw data often contains errors, missing values, and inconsistencies.
+Analysts clean and preprocess the data by removing irrelevant information, handling missing values, and standardising the format to ensure accuracy and consistency.

-c) Data exploration: Once the data is prepared, analysts perform Exploratory Data Analysis (EDA) to understand its characteristics better.
+c) Data Exploration: After preparing the data, analysts perform Exploratory Data Analysis (EDA) to understand its characteristics better.
 This involves using charts, graphs, and descriptive statistics to visualise the data and identify initial patterns.

-d) Data transformation and analysis: In this step, analysts apply various statistical and mathematical techniques to extract meaningful insights from the data.
+d) Data Transformation and Analysis: In this stage, analysts apply various statistical and mathematical techniques to extract meaningful insights from the data.
 Techniques such as regression, clustering, and classification are commonly used to uncover relationships and trends.

-f) Interpretation and decision-making: Analysts interpret the results of their analyses, drawing actionable conclusions that can guide decision-making.
+f) Interpretation and Decision-Making: Analysts interpret the results of their analyses, drawing actionable conclusions that guide decision-making.
 These insights are shared with stakeholders to inform business strategies and drive improvements.

 Supercharge your data skills with our Big Data and Analytics Training.
 Register now!